Caltrop256/InfiniCanvas/README.md

 * [License](#License)

 #  About
-InfiniCanvas is an open source multiplayer experience in which Users can place colored tiles on an infinite canvas.
+**InfiniCanvas** is an open source multiplayer experience in which users can place colored tiles on an infinite canvas.
 It's currently hosted on [canvas.caltrop.dev](https://canvas.caltrop.dev:5000)!
 <br/>
 <div align="right">
     <b><a href="#InfiniCanvas">↥ back to top</a></b>
 </div>
 <br/>

 # Tutorial
 In the following you will learn about the basics of navigating and editing the canvas!